silveste/web-project-boilerplate/readme.md

 In production mode the CSS files are extracted using mini-css-extract-plugin to avoid initial unstyled pages when loading on slow networks

 #### 1.4.
 Minify and Uglify JS and style bundles
-Uses optimize-css-assets-webpack-plugin to minimize CSS and terser-webpack-plugin to minimize and uglify JS in production mode.
+Uses optimize-css-assets-webpack-plugin to minimize CSS and terser-webpack-plugin to minimize and uglify JS in production mode

-#### 1.5.
-Uses SASS
-Style files can be set using SASS syntax.
-It uses node-sass compiler and sass-loader

 ## 2. Directories structure